rwieruch/blog_robinwieruch_content/conditional-rendering-react.md

     * avoid them and be comfortable with JSX and JavaScript

 In conclusion, I hope you can make use of the alternatives for conditional rendering.
 I am keen to hear your ways of doing it.

+{{% read_more "The SoundCloud Client in React + Redux" "https://www.robinwieruch.de/the-soundcloud-client-in-react-redux/" %}}

+{{% read_more "Tips to learn React + Redux" "https://www.robinwieruch.de/tips-to-learn-react-redux/" %}}